The Why and How of Content Convergence and Integration

 Content convergence and integration is not yet a well-understood concept to those outside the industries where the technologies get discussed.
 Content producers learn a bit about XML here, a bit about content management there, a bit about customer relationships there, and until now, have had to leave the overall strategy in the hands of the IT folks who may not have been included in the overall content strategy, if the organization has one.

 It’s through integrated discussions like this that we learn to capitalize on the content we produce and garner the respect it deserves.

 About the Author

 Rahel Anne Bailie is principal of Intentional Design Inc, a Vancouver, BC consultancy that focuses on the interrelated areas of content management, content development, and usability.
 Rahel brings substantial business and communication experience to her projects, where she and her team help organizations with requirements and content analysis phases, through to assistance with RFP preparation and vendor selection.
 Rahel has many years of experience in the content development and user experience environments, and her perspectives are informed by her experience and studies.
-She is co-producer of the Content Convergence and Integration 2008 conference being held in Vancouver, March 12-14, 2008.
+She was co-producer of the Content Convergence and Integration 2008 conference held in Vancouver, March 12-14, 2008.